 (Option 3) If it is not possible to resolve the situation internally, the employee may submit the situation to the Public Sector Integrity Commissioner (PSIC), who has investigatory powers.

 Those three options refer to a "disclosure protected from reprisals".
 Under the PSDPA, an employee may make a public disclosure (in the media) only if there is not sufficient time to make the disclosure using the options previously described AND the employee believes on reasonable grounds that there is serious breach of federal or provincial laws, or an imminent risk of a substantial and specific danger to the life, health and safety of persons or to the environment.
 If these conditions are not satisfied, the employee would not have protection under the PSDPA.

-Employees considering the submission of a disclosure of wrongdoing and managers that receive such disclosures are invited to contact the NRC Secretary General's Office (NRC-SGO) to obtain additional information.
-Information provided to the NRC-SGO will be dealt with on a confidential basis.
+Employees considering the submission of a disclosure of wrongdoing and managers that receive such disclosures are invited to contact the NRC Senior Ethics Officer (NRC-Corporate Secretariat) to obtain additional information.
+Information provided to the NRC-Corporate Secretariat will be dealt with on a confidential basis.